CDCgov/phdi-azure/docs/README.md

 #### Serverless Functions

-The PHDI Building Blocks are implemented as Google Cloud Functions.
-Google Cloud Functions are GCP's version of serverless functions, similar to Lamabda in Amazon Web Services (AWS) and Azure Functions in Mircosoft Azure.
+The PHDI Building Blocks are implemented as Azure Functions.
+Azure Functions are Azure's version of serverless functions, similar to Lamabda in Amazon Web Services (AWS) and Azure Functions in Mircosoft Azure.
 Severless function provide a relatively simple way to run services with modest runtime duration, memory, and compute requirements in the cloud.
-Since they are serverless, GCP abstracts all aspects of the underlying infrastructure allowing us to simply write and excute our Building Blocks without worrying about the computers they run on.
-The `cloud-functions` directory contains Python source code for Google Cloud Functions that implement Building Blocks from the PHDI SDK.
+Since they are serverless, Azure abstracts all aspects of the underlying infrastructure allowing us to simply write and excute our Building Blocks without worrying about the computers they run on.
+The `cloud-functions` directory contains Python source code for Azure Functions that implement Building Blocks from the PHDI SDK.

 #### Pipeline Orchestration